-For all of the results below, two subsets of data were established and compared: (1) where the causal driver was not properly restrained, and (2) where the causal driver was properly restrained.
-Concentration is on causal drivers since they would have the most influence on whether the occupants of their vehicles were restrained at the time of the crash.
-When a given attribute is stated to be over-represented, that means that in the comparison between the two subsets, this particular attribute had a statistically significantly higher than expected proportion in the unrestrained as opposed to the restrained subset.
-When the term "expected proportion" is used, this is obtained from the proportion of the attribute that exists in the subset containing restrained causal drivers; and so, the same would be expected of the unrestrained drivers if no difference existed.
+For all of the results below, two subsets of data were established and compared: (1) where there was at least one occupant of the vehicle not properly restrained, and (2) where all occupants were properly restrained.
+Most of the attributes considered involve the causal drivers since they would have the most influence on whether the occupants of their vehicles were restrained at the time of the crash.

+When a given attribute is stated to be overrepresented, this attribute had a statistically significantly higher than expected proportion in the unrestrained as opposed to the restrained subset.
+When the term "expected proportion" is used, this is obtained from the proportion of the attribute that exists in the subset containing all restrained occupants; and so, the same would be expected of the unrestrained occupants if no differences existed.